 TrueStack Direct Connect is a VPN management server made to connect Windows and Mac computers to Windows domain controllers and files servers in the AWS and Azure clouds.
-This tutorial will help you use TrueStack Direct Connect to connect a computer to a Windows Domain Controller.
+This tutorial will help you use TrueStack Direct Connect to connect an on premise Windows computer to an AWS Windows Domain Controller.

 The following steps will help you set up a Windows domain controller in Amazon Web Services and then connect a Windows Professional computer to the Windows domain using TrueStack Direct Connect.
 After the computer is a member of Active Directory you can test access to the server by accessing a network share from the computer, pinging the computer from the server and remotely restarting the computer from the server.

 Important: For the purpose of this test we recommend setting up TrueStack Direct Connect and the below Windows server in a region that doesn’t include any production servers so you won’t disrupt any of your current AWS services.
+We also recommend using the default VPC in that region.
+Choose a region with a VPC that hasn’t been changed.
 If you’re setting up a new AWS account then we recommend choosing a region that is closest to your location.

-First follow the steps in Initial Configuration to set up TrueStack Direct Connect.
+First follow the steps in the Step by Step Setup to configure TrueStack Direct Connect in AWS.

 Launch a new Windows Server from AWS: